-Rashi explains that Avraham must go for his own sake; he must seek family, fame, and fortune because he wants them – לֶךְ-לְךָ / לַהֲנָאָתְךָ וּלְטוֹבָתְךָ.
+Rashi explains that Avraham must go for his own sake; he must seek family, fame, and fortune because he desires them – לֶךְ-לְךָ / לַהֲנָאָתְךָ וּלְטוֹבָתְךָ.

 Why does God command Avraham, the paragon of altruism, to pursue self-interest?

-Yet in practice, we rightly admire people who create or contribute opportunities for our communities; and we don’t respect people who let others walk all over them, which amounts to lack of self-respect, not altruism.
+Yet, in practice, we rightly admire people who create or contribute opportunities for our communities.
+We have no respect for people who let others walk all over them, which amounts to a lack of self-respect, not altruism.

 The Lubavitcher Rebbe teaches that only once we value ourselves can we learn to value others.

 For Avraham to open his home to the world, he needed to have a house large enough to share with others and something to share with them.
 He had to establish himself in order to help others – וּכְשֶׁאֲנִי לְעַצְמִי, מָה אֲנִי.